Name: The package name. The maximum length is 60 characters.

 Linked Package for Optimization Learnings Carryover: (Packages with custom optimization goals only) Another package whose historic data is used as input for optimizing the package.

 Target: (Packages with package-level pacing only) The target goal, which is used to track performance.

 This field is only a benchmark and isn’t used for decisioning.

 Frequency Cap: (Packages with package-level pacing only) The number of times a unique device or person (depending on the specified Cross Device Level for the campaign) can be served ads from the package.
 Options include Unlimited or a specific amount per day, week, or month.

 Pace on: (Packages with package-level pacing only) What pacing is based on:

 Budget: (Default) This option delivers as many impressions as possible within the allocated package budget.

 Impressions: This option delivers impressions until a specified quantity is reached within a specified interval.
 When you select this option, specify the number of impressions and the interval: All time, Daily, Monthly, or Weekly.

-Pacing Fill Strategy: (Packages with package-level pacing only) How to pace ad delivery:
+Flight pacing: (Packages with package-level pacing only) How to pace ad delivery across the entire flight: